risingwavelabs/risingwave/src/storage/hummock_trace/README.md

 ```

 ### Development
-It's recommended to add `--cfg hm_trace` flag to `.cargo/config.toml` for development.
+It's recommended to add `--cfg hm_trace` flag to `.cargo/config.toml` for development since Rust may compile everything again if we set RUSTFLAGS.

 Example:
 ```toml
 [target.'cfg(all())']